donwatkins/PyStudents4Good/Lesson2.md

 ![Turtle For Loop](https://github.com/donwatkins/PyGirls4Good/blob/master/Images/TurtleForLoop.png)
 ### Note what changed.
 We imported 'turtle' by specified it as a variable 't'.
 Then we used a 'for' loop together with the 'range' function to eliminate some of code and we still finished with a nice square.
 Be sure to do this yourself and save your work.

+### Let's have some more fun and generate something more exciting than a square.
+Change the 'range' value to 100 and the turn angle to 91.
+What happened?